naninovel/docs/docs/api/index.md

 Name | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">BgmPath</span> | String | Path to the music track to play.
-fadeTime | Single | Fade duration, in seconds. loop | Boolean | Whether to play the track from beginning when it finishes. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.
+volume | Single | Volume of the music track. fadeTime | Single | Fade duration, in seconds. loop | Boolean | Whether to play the track from beginning when it finishes. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action.